Updated September 28, 2020.

 Fire.
 It’s every homeowner’s worst nightmare, but it’s a terrifying reality for reptile keepers.
 Between heat lamps and flammable substrates, we need to prioritize reptile room fire safety to protect our reptiles—not only as valuable financial investments, but as beloved pets.

-While writing this article, I realized that my own reptile room (which doubles as a home office and storage facility) can use a lot of improvement.
+While writing this article, I realized that my own reptile room (which currently doubles as a home office and storage facility) can use a lot of improvement.
 So we’re in this together.

 Reptile Room Fire Safety Tips